t8js/router/README.md

 ## Events & Middleware

-Subscription to the `Route`'s navigation events allows to hook into the course of the route navigation.
+Subscription to the `Route`'s navigation events allows to hook into the course of the route navigation, with event handlers effectively acting like routing middleware.

 ```js
 route.on("navigationstart", ({ href }) => {